 If you’re wondering what is cloud computing and how it works, then this series is for you.
-In our first post, we talked about cloud computing resources, cloud deployment models, and key cloud concepts.
+In our first post, we talked about cloud computing resources, history, benefits, and types of cloud computing.
 Today, we’ll answer the question, “what is cloud computing?” from a different perspective.
-We’ll look at the main cloud service models and a few cloud computing use cases that businesses can relate to.
+We’ll look at the cloud computing services and a few cloud computing use cases that businesses can relate to.
 Finally, we’ll talk about how data center architecture is reflected in the cloud.

 You have probably used many examples of Software as a Service applications without even realizing it.
 SaaS helps deliver an application that can be widely distributed and accessed.
 An example of this would be Google’s Gmail.
 This email-based application is fully managed and accessed over the internet.
 You are not required to install any software on your local device to be able to use it.
 SaaS apps are usually simple in their design to ensure ease of use for a wider audience.
 From a user perspective, this offers the least amount of customization for the application itself.

-Common Cloud Computing use cases
+Cloud Computing use cases

-Production migration.
-Migrating production services from an on-premise solution into the cloud is one of the most common cloud use cases.
+Migrating production services from an on-premise solution into the cloud is one of the most common cloud computing use cases.
 This allows companies to take advantage of all of the benefits of the cloud, as we outlined in our previous post on What is Cloud Computing.
 Some companies have even chosen to host all of their infrastructure in the cloud.

 If you’re in the retail business, for example, demand on your e-commerce infrastructure will spike over certain periods of the year (Christmas, for example).
 In a classic data center environment, you’d need to provision your compute, storage, and network capacity to reflect this.
 This is not an effective method of scaling.
 You will be paying for extra infrastructure that you may only use for a couple of months of the year.
 Cloud computing offers a far better method for handling peak traffic loads.
 The public cloud can be used to scale your network and resources to manage and handle this additional traffic over your peak season.
 When traffic has reduced, you can terminate your infrastructure within the cloud.
 Remember, you only pay for what you use, when you use it.

-Backup and disaster recovery.
 The public cloud’s built-in resiliency and durability offers a great backup solution.
 To a degree, you have access to unlimited storage space with built-in data lifecycle management policies, which allows you to make use of even cheaper storage.
 For example, using Amazon Web Services, you could implement a policy to archive any data that is over 30 days old to AWS Glacier, a cold storage service with an even lower storage cost.
 The data is then available as long as you have access to the internet.
 These storage services are often replicated by the vendor to ensure durability.

-Web hosting.
 Many organizations choose to host their web services in the cloud because it can balance the load across multiple servers and scale up and down quickly and automatically with traffic.
 The ability to provision and implement automatic scaling simplifies the whole process and takes out much of the administrative input and maintenance required.
 Businesses can also make use of services such as Content Delivery Networks (CDN) and Domain Name Services (DNS).

 In our What is Cloud Computing post, we talked about selecting a geographic region for your instance depending on where your end users are located.
 Well, what if you have end users all over the world?
 A CDN is a set of systems that redirects traffic to the closest caching server, which can deliver the content much faster.
 If there are sufficient caching servers in place, a CDN can reduce the latency of a website for users across the globe.
 DNS services can help manage demand on your web servers by redirecting any request to a load balancer first.
 This allows you to reduce demand on a particular server by evenly distributing requests across multiple web servers.

-Testing and development.
 As with traffic bursting, you may not have the capacity to host lots of servers and storage in your data center for testing and development purposes.
 This would also be a huge expense.
 Using the public cloud allows you to spin up servers as you need them, and then shut them down when you’re finished.
 This also allows you to provision the size and capacity of your compute resources.
 For example, If you just need a high and powerful server for an hour’s worth of testing, then you can have it.
 Having this wide range of compute resources within your own data center would be costly.

 The cloud allows you to implement a proof of concept design and helps you bring ideas to life at a fraction of the cost.
 The results of your proof of concept can help you build a successful business case when presenting to senior management.

-Big Data and data manipulation.The cloud also makes it easier and cheaper to manage Big Data.
+The cloud also makes it easier and cheaper to manage Big Data.
 Maintaining and implementing compute resources to handle huge datasets can be expensive and complicated.
 Using cloud computing resources, you can use only the resources you need to analyze data when you need them.
 Some public cloud vendors offer specialized managed Big Data services that gives you managed resource infrastructure and a framework on which to run your workloads.
 With a vendor managing some of these elements, you can focus on data processing and not worry about the underlying architecture.